Jayna Zweiman: Welcome Blanket

 How to participate

-Visit the Welcome Blanket project page for knitting patterns, welcome note templates, and information on hosting events and other resources.
+Visit the Welcome Blanket project page for patterns for knitting, crocheting, and quilting, welcome note templates, and information on hosting events and other resources.

 Smart Museum of Art